Supreme Court visit to Concordia

 Security screening

-If you attend in person, plan to arrive early to allow time to get through security screening.
+If you attend in person, plan to arrive early to allow time to get through a security screening.
 Doors will open at 6 p.m.
 Follow these guidelines to make your check-in as quick and easy as possible:

 -